-As required by Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act, and Item 402(u) of RegulationS-K, we are providing the following information about the relationship of the annual total compensation of our employees and the annual total compensation of Mr. Tom Schmitt, our Chief Executive Officer (our "CEO").
+As required by Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act, and Item 402(u) of Regulation S-K, we are providing the following information about the relationship of the annual total compensation of our employees and the annual total compensation of Mr. Tom Schmitt, our Chief Executive Officer (our "CEO").
 The pay ratio included in this information is a reasonable estimate calculated in a manner consistent with Item 402(u) of Regulation S-K. In 2017, to identify the median employee as well as to determine the annual total compensation of our median employee, we took the following steps:

-- We determined that as of December 31, 2017, our employee population consisted of 4,811 individuals (including full-time and part-time employees, other than our CEO) working at our parent company and consolidated subsidiaries in the United States and Canada.
+- We determined that as of December 31, 2017, our employee population consisted of 4,811 individuals (including full-time and parttime employees, other than our CEO) working at our parent company and consolidated subsidiaries in the United States and Canada.
 Of these individuals, 15 employees were located in Canada.
 As permitted by SEC rules, we excluded the Canadian employees, who represented 0.31% of our employee population.
 We then identified our "median employee" based on our United States employee population of 4,796. - We identified the "median employee" by examining 2017 total cash compensation.
 For purposes of determining total cash compensation, we included base salary, incentive compensation, 401(k) match and overtime pay, as reflected in our payroll records.
 As permitted by SEC rules, we annualized the total cash compensation of all individuals who were employed as of December 31, 2017. - We identified our median employee using this compensation measure, which was consistently applied to all our employees included in the calculation.

-As permitted by the regulation, we are using the same median employee for 2018.
+We believe there have been no changes that would significantly affect our pay ratio disclosure or our median employee.
+However, our previously identified median employee was no longer employed as of December 31, 2019.
+As a result, and as permitted by the regulation, we selected another employee, whose total cash compensation was substantially similar to the original median employee's total compensation, for 2019.
 After performing an analysis of our employee population, we concluded that there has been no change in our employee population or employee compensation arrangements that we believe would significantly impact the selection of our median employee or our pay ratio disclosure.

-For 2018, our last completed fiscal year:
+For 2019, our last completed fiscal year: